MTG2000/maze-builder/README.md

 # Maze Builder

-A Web Application that allows you to build a maze with extra special effects ( Holes, Portals ) and includes options to control the grid properties ( show borders, dimensions ). then when you are done, it will find the shortest path between a start & end point of your choosing.
+A Web Application that allows you to build a maze with extra special effects ( Holes, Portals, Start/End flags ) and includes options to control the grid properties ( show borders, dimensions ). then when you are done, it will find the shortest path between a start & end point of your choosing.

 ### Technologies